Thomas Sims: Escape from slavery

 Sims made his escape on February 21, 1851, by stowing away on the M. & J.C.
 Gilmore.
 He was 23 at the time.
 On March 6, right before the ship's arrival to Boston, the ship's crew discovered Sims.
 Sims tried to convince them that he was a freed slave from Florida, but the crew did not believe him and locked him up in a cabin.
 Sims escaped before authorities came, and from then until his arrest in April, he stayed at 153 Ann Street, a boarding house for African American sailors.
-According to newspaper reports of the time, he “made no effort to conceal himself” while living there, but was not caught until he sent his address to his wife asking for money.
+According to newspaper reports of the time, he "made no effort to conceal himself" while living there, but was not caught until he sent his address to his wife asking for money.

 Arrest and trial

-Once James Potter, Sim's owner, realized Sims whereabouts, he sent his agent, John B. Bacon, to capture Sims.
-Bacon coordinated together with Seth J. Thomas and the authorities of Boston, including U.S. Commissioner, George T. Curtis.
+Once James Potter, Sims' owner, realized Sims whereabouts, he sent his agent, John B. Bacon, to capture Sims.
+Bacon coordinated together with Seth J. Thomas and the authorities of Boston, including U.S. Commissioner George T. Curtis.
 On April 3, 1851, Sims was arrested.
 There was a struggle and one of the policemen assigned to the case, Asa O. Butman, was stabbed by Sims in the thigh.

 The trial took place three days after his arrest and garnered much attention from the abolitionists and people of the North.
 Extra precautions were taken at the Court House.
 Between 100 and 200 policemen were stationed and chains were placed around the courthouse to prevent the crowds from swarming the building.

 Unintentionally, however, the chains became a symbol of the influence of slavery in the North.
 Individuals who needed to enter the Court House had to crouch under the chains, and as Henry Longfellow put it, "Shame that the great Republic, 'the refuge of the oppressed,' should stoop so low as to become the Hunter of Slaves."
 Chief Justice Wells was one of the few who refused to bend down to cross as he believed it lowered both his dignity and that of the city of Boston.

 The "trial" (Commissioner Curtis was not a judge) that followed was a matter of whether personal property or individual liberty prevailed in the end.
 Each side tried to explain why one was predominantly superior over the other, with differing viewpoints presented throughout the case.
 The prosecution produced the papers that showed that Sims was a former slave and called witnesses to attest to this fact.
-The defense had a harder time as the terms of the Fugitive Slave Act favored the prosecution of the case.
+The defense (Robert Rantoul Jr., Charles Greely Loring, and Samuel Edmund Sewall) had a harder time as the terms of the Fugitive Slave Act favored the prosecution of the case.
 The Fugitive Slave Act stated that the testimonies of escaped slaves on trial could not be used as actual evidence in the hearing, but because the act also required a trial in a "summary manner," there was not adequate time for the defense to find their witnesses.